 Getting a lower than expected ATAR isn't the end of the world, so don't worry - there are always other pathways to your dream course or career.

 If you miss out on your first preference – don’t panic!
 The first step is to understand your options.
-This year, we have introduced fixed ATARs for most of our courses, to help remove uncertainty about what is required for entry into our undergraduate courses.
+At the University of Sydney we have guaranteed ATARs for most of our undergraduate courses to help remove uncertainty about what is needed for admission.

 There is another opportunity for you to study the subjects you love at Sydney in another degree.
 Our Sydney Undergraduate Experience gives you the flexibility to study the same subjects across different courses, through our shared pool of majors and minors.
 You can mix and match over 90 subjects from different areas of interests.

-If you had experienced significant disadvantage during Year 12, our alternative pathways schemes could help you gain entry into your dream course.
+If you had experienced significant disadvantage during Year 12, one of our admissions pathways could help you receive an offer for your dream course.

 You’re not alone and we are here to help.
-Seek advice from your family, friends and careers advisers, and get as much information as you can to help you make the informed decision before close of preferences at midnight on 17 December.
+Seek advice from your family, friends and careers advisers, and get as much information as you can to help you make the informed decision before close of preferences.

 It is not the end of the world if you don’t get the marks you were hoping for.
 Your ATAR does not define you or who you will become.
-No matter which pathways you take towards your end goal, remember to work hard and make the most of it.
+No matter which pathway you take towards your end goal, remember to work hard and make the most of it.

 Remember you will always find ways to study what you love – your ATAR is just one of them.